bookercodes/articles/input-validation-in-express-with-express-validator.md

       }
     })

-I shan't belabor the details of this custom function because those details are not likely to be of relevance to you.
-What you _do_ need to know is that the function returns `true` if the input is valid; otherwise, it returns `false`.
-When you input your own validation function, you'll need to ensure that it does the same.
+In the above listing we pass an [_object literal_](http://www.dyn-web.com/tutorials/object-literal/) with a `customValidators` property to the middleware.
+On this `customValidtors` property we define a function: `containsTwoTags`.
+I will not belabor the details of this function because they are too specific to this example.
+What I _will_ explain is that the function accepts a `input` argument and returns `true` if the input is valid; otherwise, it returns `false`.
+When you define your own validation function, you'll need to ensure that it does the same.

-You can use this custom validation function just like you would any other validation function, like this:
+Once you have defined your custom validator, you can chain it just like you would any other validation function:

     req.checkBody('tags', 'Enter exactly two distinct tags.').containsTwoTags();

+In this example I just defined a single validator - you could theoretically define as many as you want on the `customValidators` object, though.

 ### Conclusion
 This has been an introduction to input validation in Express with express-validator.
 Whilst I hope I have covered enough for you to hit the ground running in your application, if you encounter any problems, please consult the [documentation](httpss://github.com/ctavan/express-validator/blob/master/README.md) or [get in touch](https://twitter.com/bookercodes) and I'll be happy to help :).

 **P.S.
-If you read this far, you might want to follow me on [Twitter](https://twitter.com/bookercodes) and [GitHub](https://github.com/alexbooker), and subscribe to my [YouTube channel](https://www.youtube.com/channel/UCcQsDUZiK1GWDcP7BpVO_kw) and [blog](https://booker.codes/rss/).**
+If you read this far, you might want to follow me on [Twitter](https://twitter.com/bookercodes) and [GitHub](https://github.com/alexbooker), or [subscribe](https://booker.codes/rss/) to my blog.**